Have you purchased an M.2 SSD and noticed that it tends to overheat?

 WHAT ALLOY COMBINATION FOR THE HEAT DISSIPATOR?

-Based on our tests, the lighter aluminum heatsinks offer very good results.
-You can also find heatsinks made of both materials, some equipped with a mini-fan to further expel heat.
+Based on our tests, lighter aluminum heatsinks offer excellent results.
+You can also find heatsinks made of both materials, equipped with a mini-fan to further expel heat.

 Double-sided or single-sided SSD heatsink?

-If you have the option of using a double-sided heatsink, that's indeed the recommended one.
-But you'll need to make sure that your SSD's size is compatible.
+If you have the option of using a double-sided heatsink, that's definitely the recommended choice.
+However, you'll need to ensure your SSD's size is compatible.

-Depending on the design of your SSD, you may not be able to use a double-sided drive.
+Depending on your SSD's design, you might not be able to use a double-sided mount.
 SSDs vary depending on the manufacturer.
+For

-It should also be noted that SAMSUNG SSDs are often the ones that are generally compatible for double-sided mounting.
+It's also worth noting that Samsung SSDs are generally compatible with double-sided mounting.

-So if you haven't yet purchased an SSD, it's best to check its compatibility before buying the heatsink without having done your checks beforehand.
+So, if you haven't yet purchased an SSD, it's best to check its compatibility before buying a heatsink without first verifying its compatibility.

 HOW TO INSTALL A HEAT DRYER?

-For those with a single-sided mounting system, you'll generally find a silicone thermal strip, a cooling grid, and two silicone grommets.
+: For single-sided heatsinks, you'll typically find a silicone thermal strip, a cooling grid, and two silicone grommets.
 Installation is simple, but there are a few precautions to take!

-Likewise, make sure your hands are clean, as this tape is usually sticky, and this is not the time to allow impurities to stick to it.
+Again, make sure your hands are clean, as this strip is usually sticky, and you don't want any dirt or debris sticking to it.

-You will then need to apply this strip directly onto your M.2 SSD, paying close attention to perfect alignment while ensuring that there is no bubble formation and that the strip is perfectly flat.
+Then, apply the strip directly to your M.2 SSD, paying close attention to perfect alignment and ensuring no air bubbles form, and that the strip is perfectly flat.

-Before doing anything, we advise you to clean the heat dissipation plate on the side that will be in direct contact with the silicone strip.
+Before doing anything, we advise you to clean the heatsink plate on the side that will be in direct contact with the silicone strip.
 Just like the strip, you must ensure that no impurities remain on it to avoid any future problems.
+Once this is done

-When placing the eyelets, it is advisable to place them at both ends of the plate while not putting them at the edge, thus leaving a little space.
+When positioning the grommets, place them at both ends of the plate, but not at the very edge, leaving a small gap.

-Regarding double-sided heatsinks, you will have a small housing that needs to be separated into two parts.
-On one of the two parts, and following the same recommendations as when installing a single-sided heatsink, you must first apply the silicone strip.
+For double-sided heatsinks, you will have a small enclosure that you will need to separate into two parts.
+On one of the two halves, following the same recommendations as for installing a single-sided heatsink, you must first apply the silicone strip.

 Once that's done, place your M.2 SSD on top, making sure it's perfectly aligned.
-Then, simply place the second part of the enclosure directly on top.
-Once that's done, take the four screws provided and screw them into each side of the enclosure.
-After that, all you have to do is connect your M.2 SSD.
+Then, simply place the second half of the enclosure directly on top.
+After that, take the four screws provided and screw them into each side of the enclosure.
+Once that's done, all you have to do is connect your M.2 SSD.
+As

-As you've probably gathered, the installation is relatively simple and will only take a few minutes.
-Our most important recommendation is to take your time assembling it without rushing, and to make sure that no impurities get into the assembly.
+you can see, the installation is relatively simple and will only take a few minutes.
+Our most important recommendation is to take your time assembling it without rushing, and to make sure that no debris gets into the assembly.

 Our conclusion on SSD heatsinks